 Rear door toward the roof line

-Set the swing-door end facing your eave so that walk-in loading and ground-throw operations share the same clear work path.
+Set the swing-door end facing the eave where the crew is working so walk-in loading uses the same path consistently.

 Surface protection